ArenKDesai/Aren-s-Notes/graphics drawing 3d.md

 We need coordinates per *fragment*, which is usually pixels.
 UV mapping is specified at vertices and interpolated.
 Other coordinates are computed through the environment or solid.

 ### Drawing
 Most commonly implemented by hardware designers of GPUs.
 Most commonly, we use **per-primitive methods** to iterate over triangles to draw.
-There are others, like image-space and
+There are others, like image-space and world-space methods, but they're not used as much.